1349 Work Requirements

 • a parent who receives Supplemental Security Income (SSI)

 • a parent who is a recipient of Social Security Disability (formerly known as RSDI) benefits.
-Refer to Section 1004-2 for a definition of Disability.
+Refer to Section 1004 Americans with Disabilities Act (ADA) and Section 504 for a definition of disability.

 Verification of medical documentation for a parent providing care for a disabled family member living in the home must be requested at application, renewal, or when the medical verification expires